 Understanding the adsorption of hydrogen on NP surfaces has been challenging because of the complex interplay between particle structure and electronic properties, adsorbate interactions, and support effects.^[6a, 10] Furthermore, under realistic reaction pressures and temperatures, NPs can have a dynamic structure which allows them to transition between several stable structural isomers,^[6c, 11] which further complicates their characterization.
-Several recent studies have measured morphological changes in Pt NPs under hydrogen environments.^[8c, 12] Particularly interesting are recent theoretical investigations by Mager-Maury et al.,^[6c] who calculated structural changes in subnanometer Pt/γ -Al2O3 NPs as a function of temperature and pressure.
-Their theoretical work predicts that an increase in the H coverage should result in Pt13 NPs to evolve from a biplanar to a cuboctahedral morphology due to a weakened metal-support interaction and surface Pt hydride formation.^[6c]
+Several recent studies have measured morphological changes in Pt NPs under hydrogen environments.^[8c, 12] Particularly interesting are recent theoretical investigations by Mager-Maury et al.,^[6c] who calculated structural changes in subnanometer Pt/y-Al2O3 NPs as a function of temperature and pressure.
+Their theoretical work predicts that an increase in the H coverage should result in Pt{13} NPs evolving from a biplanar to a cuboctahedral morphology as a result of weakened metal-support interactions and surface Pt hydride formation.^[6c]

-In situ X-ray absorption near-edge structure (XANES) spectroscopy at the $Pt-L_3$ edge has proved to be an excellent tool for the study of hydrogen adsorption on Pt NPs through observing changes in the d electron density of the particles under different adsorbate environments.^[6a, 8c, 10b, c, 12a, 13] In this experimental work we investigate the pressure-dependent changes in hydrogen coverage on size- and shape-selected Pt/ γ -Al2O3 NPs as well as on their structure using in-situ XANES and EXAFS measurements. Δ XANES plots were used to quantify the H/Pt ratio as a function of H2 pressure.
-In addition, EXAFS measurements showed changes in Pt-Pt bond length and coordination number, revealing morphology changes in the Pt NPs at room temperature under increasing H2 pressure.
+In situ X-ray absorption near-edge structure (XANES) spectroscopy at the Pt L3-edge has proved to be an excellent tool for the study of hydrogen adsorption on Pt NPs through observing changes in the d electron density of states of the particles under different adsorbate environments.^[6a, Bc, 10b, c, 12a, 13] In this experimental work we investigate the pressure-dependent changes in hydrogen coverage on size- and shape-selected Pt/ γ -Al2O3 NPs as well as on their structure by using in situ XANES and extended X-ray absorption fine structure (EXAFS) spectroscopy measurements.
+Difference XANES (Δ XANES) plots were used to quantify the H/Pt ratio as a function of H2 pressure.
+In addition, EXAFS measurements showed changes in Pt- Pt bond length and coordination number, revealing morphology changes in the Pt NPs at room temperature under increasing H_2 pressure.

-Results and discussion
+Results and Discussion